vinaybhatnagar50/Power-BI-Projects/Readme.md

 The Employee Attrition Dashboard is a data visualization project that provides key insights into employee attrition within an organization.
 The dashboard displays essential Key Performance Indicators (KPIs) to help stakeholders and decision-makers understand the workforce dynamics and make informed decisions.

 ## Key Performance Indicators are:
-Count of Employee: Total number of employees in the organization.
+1.Count of Employee: Total number of employees in the organization.

-Attrition: The number of employees who have left the organization.
+2.Attrition: The number of employees who have left the organization.

-Attrition Rate: The percentage of employees who have left, calculated against the total number of employees.
+3.Attrition Rate: The percentage of employees who have left, calculated against the total number of employees.

-Average Salary: The average salary of all employees.
+4.Average Salary: The average salary of all employees.

-Average Age: The average age of the workforce.
+5.Average Age: The average age of the workforce.

-Average Years: The average number of years employees have been with the organization.
+6.Average Years: The average number of years employees have been with the organization.